genixpro/kwola/docs/acceptance.md

 All acceptance runs lived under `/home/bradley/kwola-refactor`.
 The baseline directory timestamp for `/home/bradley/kwola` remained `2026-08-29 21:11:20.449445097 -0400` before and after acceptance.

-## Schema-v2 learning release gate
+## Schema-v3 learning release gate

 CPU assurance is automated by `.github/workflows/assurance.yml`.
-Publication remains blocked until `therig.local` records a new acceptance run containing both browsers, JavaScript instrumentation, a fresh schema-v2 run, new online/target/optimizer checkpoint publication and reload, single-GPU training, and two-rank NCCL training concurrent with browser testing.
-Version-1 runs and checkpoints must be rejected with the fresh-run instruction; migration is not an acceptance path.
+Publication remains blocked until `therig.local` records a new acceptance run containing both browsers, JavaScript instrumentation, a fresh schema-v3 run, new online/target/optimizer checkpoint publication and reload, single-GPU training, and two-rank NCCL training concurrent with browser testing.
+Older runs and checkpoints must be rejected with the fresh-run instruction; migration is not an acceptance path.
 The evidence bundle must include complete command output, benchmark output, and a final process scan proving no browser, proxy, Babel, or training workers remain.